-Phone: 0300 303 3897
+Phone: 0300 303 3897 (Westmorland and Furness Council)

-Allegations are managed in accordance with the Westmorland and Furness SCP Procedures Manual.
+Allegations are managed in accordance with Cumbria SCP Procedures Manual.

 The Case Manager will contact the LADO if an allegation is made against a member of staff or another adult (including supply staff, volunteers, contractors or an individual or organisation using the school premises for the purposes of running activities for children e.g. community groups, sports associations or providers that run extra-curricular activities) where their actions may have met the 'harm threshold' and the individual is alleged to have: